Whether you want to ride with a crew or be part of our administration, we are always looking for volunteers. Find out

 The First Aid Squad also has also served as a training site for programs from:

-In 2012 the Summit Volunteer First Aid Squad handled a total of 2,141 calls.
-Of these, 2,010 were emergencies, 67 were pre-arranged transportations, 18 were as standby services at fire scenes, and 46 were to cover special events in town.
-Our volunteer members logged a total of 4,958 hours on these calls putting 8430 miles across our four ambulances and first response vehicle.
+In 2013 the Summit Volunteer First Aid Squad handled a total of 2,094 calls.
+Of these, 2,014 were emergencies, 43 were pre-arranged transportations, 9 were as standby services at fire scenes, and 28 were to cover special events in town.
+Over 120 different volunteer members responded to these calls throughout the year putting 7,554 miles across our four ambulances and our first response vehicle.

 We also provide mutual aid in the surrounding communities to assist them when they are unable to answer an emergency call, and receive such help from surrounding communities when it is necessary in Summit.
-In 2012 Summit was able to assist surrounding towns 148 times.
+In 2013 the Squad was able to assist surrounding towns 115 times.
 This level of assistance is a direct reflection of our healthy membership and dedication of our many volunteers.